-I live for movies from the 1970s and early 1980s set in New York, when the most cinematic of cities had devolved into a bankrupt, Hieronymous-Bosch-with-hot-dog-stands vision of hell.
+I live for movies from the 1970s and early 1980s set in New York, when the most cinematic of cities had become bankrupt and rancid.

 At some point around 1985 – approximately halfway through Area’s reign as the best nightclub in the world – the city struck the perfect balance of degeneracy and fabulousness.
 Fast forward to the new century, and I’d peg 2001 as the year that the curtain finally came down on New York as was.
 And not just because of 9/11.
 In 2001 Giuliani left office, having completed his mission of scrubbing clean every previously fragrant corner of Manhattan south of Radio City Music Hall.
 More significantly, Prada opened up a Rem Koolhaas-designed flagship store in SoHo.
 The end was nigh.

-Today we only have the likes of Midnight Cowboy and The Eyes of Laura Mars to whisk us back to the bad old days of New York City, a time when the lead of the latter movie, Faye (“instant star of the world of chiiiiiic”) Dunaway, could set fire to cars in Columbus Circle as a backdrop for a photoshoot in which lingerie models dueled in fur coats and fishnets.
+Today we only have the likes of Midnight Cowboy and The Eyes of Laura Mars to whisk us back to the bad old days of New York City, a time when the lead of the latter movie, Faye (“instant star of the world of chiiiiiic”) Dunaway, could set fire to cars in Columbus Circle as a backdrop for a photoshoot with lingerie models duelling in fur coats and fishnets.

 While I love the perennially cool likes of Liquid Sky, Downtown 81 and the oeuvre of Scorsese, one of the more offbeat movies to capture the landscape of bad old New York is Lucio Fulci’s The New York Ripper.
 It’s that rare giallo movie – one that ventures boldly off Italy’s soundstages.
 And, with shades of self-reflexivity, long-lost New York City movie theatres pepper its reels.